Data Strategy & Quality

-Health Equity is the next frontier of quality improvement.
+Health Equity is the future of quality improvement.

 The CQI portfolio contains some of the richest data on patient care in the country.
 For the last 25 years, the CQIs have relied on an approach that uses granular data collection, analysis, and transparency to develop and implement practice improvements to support a learning health system.